tomarra/laptopsetup/README.md

 ## Homebrew and Script

 1. Download and Install Xcode
    * Need to get this from the Apple Developer portal instead of the App Store.
 Just gives more flexibility to when and how to update it.
-Make sure to run it to install the CLI tools as well.
+   * Make sure to run it to install the CLI tools as well `xcode-select --install`
 1. Install [Homebrew](https://brew.sh)
 1. Clone this repo
 1. Run `brew bundle install`